logsem/cerise-stack-monotone/README.md

   "adversarial program".
 Then, we also prove that this concrete machine configurations indeed runs and gracefully halts.

+## Linking

+- `linking.v`: Defines the general theory of components, well-formed components, linking and contexts as presented in Appendix A.

+## Overlay semantics

+In the `overlay` folder:

+- `lang.v`: Defines the overlay semantics.
+Note that we use a more restrictive definition of *safe* words as explained in Appendix C due to some Coq engineering issues.

+- `call.v`: Defines the implementation on the base machine of the call instruction.

+## Full abstraction theorem

+- `simulation.v`: Defines the general theory of forward simulations and prove additional corollaries.

+- `overlay_cap_lang_sim.v`: Proves the forward simulation between the overlay semantics and the base capability machine.
+In particular, `sim` is the simulation relation, and `overlay_to_cap_lang_fsim` is the proof of the forward simulation.

+- `full_abstraction.v`: Defines fully abstract compilation, and Theorem `compile_fully_abstract` proves the full abstraction result of Theorem 6.1 in the paper.

 # Differences with the paper